Film Form, Film Meaning

 You must fulfil our GCSE entry requirements as well as one of the requirements listed below.

+104-120 points.
 Film Studies or Media Studies preferred but not essential.
-General Studies accepted only with two other A levels.
+General Studies accepted.

 UCAS tariff points